ArrowheadFramework/ahfc-configuration-rest-ws/README.md

 ## Demo

 [An API demo][demop] is available as a [Postman][postm] collection.
-Download the Postman client, import the file, and try the example API calls.
-Note that the configuration system must be running in standalone mode for the Postman collection requests to work as intended.
+Download the Postman client, import the file, create and select a postman environment with a `host` variable set to `localhost`, and try the example API calls.
+Note that the configuration system must be running in standalone mode on the same machine for the Postman collection requests to work as intended.

 ## Contributing